Q: What is private duty home care?

 Q: Where does LifeStyle Options provide service?

-While we headquartered in Schaumburg, we have exceptional caregivers available throughout the Chicagoland area, and we provide home care services in private homes and retirement communities in: Cook County, DuPage County, Lake County, Kane County, Kankakee County, Kendall County, McHenry County, Will County and Winnebago County.
+While our main office in Schaumburg, IL we have exceptional caregivers available throughout the Chicagoland area, as well as in Sun City, AZ.
+We provide home care services in private homes and retirement communities in Illinois: Cook County, DuPage County, Lake County, Kane County, Kankakee County, Kendall County, McHenry County, Will County and Winnebago County & Arizona: Maricopa County.

-LifeStyle Options, Inc. is one of the largest licensed agencies in the state of Illinois.
+LifeStyle Options, Inc. holds a home care license in Illinois and is one of the largest licensed agencies in the state.
 We have deep roots, strong commitment and we're closer to home.
 Learn more about what sets us apart here.

 We start with a complimentary care conference to develop a specific plan of care.
 After the day-to-day services have been addressed, we complete a “LifeStory” history; notes about your loved one's hobbies, interests and needs.
 Our sophisticated technology system reviews our extensive caregiver pool to find the person with the matching personality and skills.